Dark-Ai-py/SlimeSpritz/README.md

-The code for Arni's website.
+The code for Avni's website.
 It if for the slime business Planned to be deployed on vercel